-- Latest Fans for Diversity news here...
+- The latest Fans for Diversity news and blogs...

-- Download the Fans for Diversity annual report 2016 and 2015
+- Fans for Diversity annual report 2017

 Anwar Uddin is the FSF’s Diversity and Campaigns Manager and he wants to engage with supporters across all levels of the game.
 (Left - Anwar lifts the League Two play-off trophy for Dagenham & Redbridge at Wembley in 2010.
 Pic courtesy of Action Images.)

-“I grew up in East London and supported West Ham United.
-I was fortunate enough to play for the club over a six-year period as we won the FA Youth Cup in 1999.
-I went on to proudly represent a number of clubs including Sheffield Wednesday, Bristol Rovers, Dagenham & Redbridge, Hereford, Barnet, and Eastbourne Borough," says Anwar.
+“I grew up in East London and support West Ham United.
+I was fortunate enough to play for the club and won the FA Youth Cup in 1999 before moving on.
+When I was at Dagenham & Redbridge, I became the first British Asian to captain a side in the Football League,” says Anwar.

 “Football brings people together and that’s what Fans for Diversity is about - bringing together fans to highlight diversity and to create an environment where fans feel safe and comfortable in supporting their team.
 We work closely with all fans and relevant organisations to help challenge these issues as we aim to make football as inclusive as possible.”